 To foster a more competitive vendor market, NYCEDC works to eliminate two challenges often faced by M/W/DBE firms: Limited access to networks and information, and a lack of access to capital at affordable rates.

-NYCEDC manages a broad range of projects, including construction of new buildings, improvement of public infrastructure, renovation of NYC's waterfront space, and maintenance of various city-owned properties and retail markets.
-We procure the consultants and contractors that execute these projects through a public bidding or proposal process.
-The winner is charged with bringing the necessary businesses on board to complete the project.
+NYCEDC manages a broad range of projects, and procure the consultants and contractors for these projects through public bidding and proposal processes.
+The winners of the bidding process are charged with bringing the necessary businesses on board to complete the project.

 Decisions about which M/W/DBE firms to hire to satisfy the goals set by NYCEDC on a particular project are made by the prime contractor or construction manager.
-Therefore, as an M/W/DBE subcontractor, it is important to conduct outreach to bidders and recenlty awarded contractors to let them know of your interest in the project.
-To connect with prime contractors and construction managers on our projects, click here.
+As an M/W/DBE subcontractor, it is important to conduct outreach to bidders and recently awarded contractors to let them know of your interest in the project.
+View all the opportunities to connect with prime contractors and construction managers on our projects.